ARTLab-GT/hexed/INSTALL.md

    to create our own install directory.
 If you already have one set up, you can use that.
 Otherwise, follow these instructions to create one:
   * `cd`
   * `mkdir codes`
   * We need to tell the shell to look for libraries in `~/codes`.
+We do this by editing the file `~/.bashrc`.
+First, it is recommended that you make a backup copy:
+    * `cp .bashrc .bashrc_backup`

-Edit `~/.bashrc` and add the following lines at the end:
+    Now edit `.bashrc` and add the following lines at the end:
     * `export PATH=$PATH:~/codes/bin`
     * `TECPLOT_DIR=/opt/local/tecplot/360ex`
       * If you are not on an ARTLAB machine, change this path to match your Tecplot installation.